Universalis

 The Mass readings, and the Scripture readings in the Liturgy of the Hours, are from the Jerusalem Bible.
 The Jerusalem Bible is authorised for liturgical use at Mass in the United Kingdom and in several other parts of the English-speaking world.
 (By the way, if you are thinking of buying a bible, you should be aware that the New Jerusalem Bible is different from the Jerusalem Bible).

-In the downloadable versions of Universalis (including the iPhone/iPad/iPod Touch version), the Mass readings (and only the Mass readings) are also available in the New American Bible version, which is authorised for liturgical use in the United States.
+In the downloadable versions of Universalis (iPhone/iPad, Android, Mac and Windows), the Mass readings (and only the Mass readings) are also available in the New American Bible version, which is authorised for liturgical use in the United States.
 This version cannot be displayed on the Web for copyright reasons.
 In the United States you get the RSV (1st Catholic Edition) for the readings in the Liturgy of the Hours.
+From December 2024 England, Wales and Scotland will start using the English Standard Version (ESV) and this will be included in the downloadable versions.

 There are two versions of the psalms and antiphons in the Liturgy of the Hours in Universalis.